samirseraj03/DataSimulation/README.md

     Use cases for the app:

-            You can access the root / from your browser.
+            You can access the root / from your browser to see graph example , this graph use api .
             Consult the following APIs:
                 This can be done using Postman or FastAPI docs.
                     GET Method: